-In conjunction with the purchase of the life insurance policy, two additional components must be incorporated into the GEBA, the 1) GEBA policy instructions, and 2) GEBA contract.
+In conjunction with the purchase of the life insurance policy, two additional components must be incorporated into a GEM that uses golden handcuffs.
+These two additional components are the: (1) policy instructions, and (2) GEM contract.

-- 1. The GEBA policy instructions is a form that is obtained from the life insurance company.
-The GEBA policy instructions form is discussed below and is placed on the life insurance policy. - 2.
-The GEBA contract supplements any current employment contract.
-The GEBA contract specifies the key employee's rights in the premiums paid and the employer's obligation to release the GEBA policy instructions upon fulfillment of the contract.
-The GEBA contract is discussed below.
+The policy instructions is a form that is obtained from the life insurance company.
+The policy instructions form is discussed below and is placed on the life insurance policy.

+The GEM contract supplements any current employment contract.
+The GEM contract specifies the key employee's rights in the premiums paid, tax match and the employer's obligation to release the policy instructions upon fulfillment of the contract.
+Typically a GEM contract requires the employee to reimburse the employer for a portion of the tax match until the key employee has completed the terms of the GEM contract.
+The key employee's contributions to the GEM arrangement are always vested and do not have golden handcuffs attached to them.
+The GEM contract is discussed below.

-The GEBA policy instructions
+The policy instructions

-The GEBA policy instructions form is typically provided by the insurance company.
+The policy instructions form is typically provided by the insurance company.
 The form is executed by the employer and the key employee to limit the key employee's ability to exercise certain rights in the policy.
 The policy instructions state that the key employee cannot exercise any ownership rights in the policy, other than naming or changing the beneficiary, without the consent of the employer.
-For example, while the life insurance policy is in force, the key employee cannot surrender the policy for its cash value, arrange policy loans or make cash withdrawals, assign the policy as collateral security, change the ownership of the policy by further endorsement or assignment, or exercise any other right of ownership without the written consent of the employer.
+For example, while the policy instructions are in force, the key employee cannot surrender the policy for its cash value, arrange policy loans or make cash withdrawals, assign the policy as collateral security, change the ownership of the policy by further endorsement or assignment, or exercise any other right of ownership without the written consent of the employer.
 The key employee can only name or change the beneficiary of the policy without the consent of the employer.

-The GEBA policy instructions lapse at a date specified on the GEBA policy instructions form.
-The date typically chosen might be the key employee's retirement date, the date the key employee reaches a certain age or the date the key employee will become fully vested in the premium bonuses.
+The policy instructions lapse at a date specified on the policy instructions form.
+The date chosen might be the key employee's retirement date, the date the key employee reaches a certain age, or the date the key employee will become fully vested in the premium bonuses.
 In addition, the policy instructions will lapse at an earlier date if the employer becomes bankrupt or dissolves.

-The GEBA policy instructions that are placed on the life insurance policy do not give the employer any rights to the life insurance policy values at death or during the life of the key employee.
-The GEBA policy instructions do not allow the employer to access the cash values, surrender the policy for its cash value or receive a portion of the death benefit to fulfill this obligation.
+The policy instructions that are placed on the life insurance policy do not give the employer any rights to the life insurance policy values at death or during the life of the key employee.
+The policy instructions do not allow the employer to access the cash values, surrender the policy for its cash value, or receive a portion of the death benefit to fulfill this obligation.

-The GEBA policy instructions merely allow the employer to prevent the key employee from accessing or depleting the cash values in the policy in any manner.
-Any rights the employer has in the "unvested" portions of its premium bonuses arise solely out of the GEBA contract, which is discussed below.
-The employment contract addresses the "golden handcuffs" portion of the arrangement and must be utilized to specify the "vesting" schedule or specify the absence of any vesting schedule.
+The policy instructions merely allow the employer to prevent the key employee from accessing or depleting the cash values in the policy in any manner.
+Any rights the employer has in the "unvested" portions of its tax-match bonuses arise solely out of the GEM contract, which is discussed below.
+The employment contract addresses the golden handcuffs portion of the arrangement and must be utilized to specify the vesting schedule or specify the absence of any vesting schedule.

-The GEBA contract
+The GEM contract

-The GEBA contract provides the golden handcuffing portion of the arrangement.
-The GEBA contract provides that the employer will pay the premiums in exchange for the key employee's promise to continue to make his or her services available to the employer.

-The GEBA contract should specify each annual premium payment by the employer is discretionary, if that is desired.
+The GEM contract provides the golden handcuff portion of the arrangement.
+The GEM contract provides that the employer will pay a tax match on the premiums in exchange for the key employee's promise to continue to make his or her services available to the employer.
+The GEM contract should specify that each annual tax-match payment by the employer is discretionary if that is desired.